Kate Bullen

 A standout memory for me was going on-site during the construction stage to a project that I was the Lead Designer for.
 I was involved in the project from initiation through to construction so worked on it for a considerable amount of time.
 It was the first time I had seen something I had designed being constructed out on-site so it was definitely a proud and memorable moment for me.

-Name: Siu Mun Li
+Meet a Woman Engineer - Siu Mun Li

 Job Title: Head of Temporary Works Engineering, Multiplex Construction Europe